 As an employee who needs to work from home due to a reason related to a protected ground, the first thing you should do is make that clear to your employer.
 Provide them with written notice that you need an accommodation based on a protected ground, and remind them regularly.

 If you have expressed to your employer that you have an accommodation need based on one of the protected grounds listed above (for example, you need to work from home due to a disability that puts you at high risk for developing health problems if you contract COVID-19), and your employer has not accommodated your need, there are several steps that you can take.

 The first thing that you should do is to hire a lawyer to look over your options and let you know what steps to take next.
 A lawyer may be able to write a demand letter to your employer to remind them of the duty that they owe to you to accommodate your needs.

 As well, you may be able to take your case to the Human Rights Tribunal of Ontario (HRTO).
 You may be able to argue that since your employer was refusing to accommodate your needs, you are facing discrimination based on a protected ground.

 What if my accommodation needs aren’t based on a protected ground?

 In some situations, an employee might request to work from home due to a loved one or someone who lives with them being at risk for COVID-19.
 Since this doesn’t fall under a protected ground, their employer doesn’t have a duty to accommodate them the same way that they would if that employee was disabled or at-risk themselves.

 When it comes to situations where an employee does not have a protected ground as a reason why they need to work from home, the outcome of a situation will often depend on what is in their employment contract.
-For more information on calling employees back to the office, please read this article.

 As COVID-19 pandemic restrictions lift, employers are starting to call their employees back to the office.
 For some people, this is an exciting time when things have started to feel normal again.
 For others, this time has been stressful, as they may have some reason why they need to continue to work from home.